 Which means ownership does not automatically transfer to the other person upon death.
 This can be tricky should your partner pass away, and you find yourself mired in legal matters regarding the home you have bought, lived in, and worked to pay for.

 Ensure you both are protected and consider becoming “tenants with right of survivorship”.
 This means the survivor will automatically inherit the property upon the other’s death.
 This also means the survivor will inherit the mortgage and all associated home expenses, so be prepared.

-Should You Buy A House Together If Not Married?
+Should You Buy A House With Your Partner If Not Married?

 As long as you view homeownership as the financial endeavor it is as opposed to an emotional one, you are on the right track.
 Going into a long-term transaction like buying a house deserves time, care, and thoughtful discussion.

 If you’re both willing to do the homework.
 And work with professionals to ensure everything is in place to handle potential pitfalls.
 Then you can move forward confident buying a home together will likely be a good next step toward joint financial security.